dustinwhisman/eleventy-starter/README.md

   - [x] Sass support with minimal/brutalist styles ready to go, including dark mode
   - [x] JS bundling with modern/legacy builds
-  - [ ] Most PWA requirements already met
+  - [x] Minimal PWA requirements already met
-  - [ ] A service worker with reasonable defaults for different types of requests
+  - [x] A service worker with precaching and a basic cache-falling-back-to-network strategy in place
   - [ ] Documentation explaining what to change, what to delete, and how things work